 - Comfort rating – the temperature at which an adult female can expect to sleep comfortably.

 - Limit rating – the temperature at which an adult male can expect to sleep comfortably.

 - Extreme rating – the lowest temperature at which the sleeping bag will keep an adult female alive.
 It is a temperature that also poses significant risk of hypothermia and frostbite.

 The temperature ratings in this review are based on the limit rating of each sleeping bag.

-As a backpacker, your sleeping bag will be one of the heaviest items you will carry.
+As a backpacker, your sleeping bag will be one of the heaviest items you will carry, along with your tent and sleeping pad.
 So in theory the lighter the better.
 However, getting the balance is essential and many backpackers will be happy to take the hit of a few extra hundred grams in their packs for the sake of a warm and comfortable night’s sleep.
 For the best of both worlds, you will need to spend more to get the best warmth to weight ratio possible, which is where personal preference and priorities take over.

 The best 3 season sleeping bags can weigh anything from 400g to 1500g, but ideally you don’t want to be carrying much more than 1100g or 1200g.

 The unrivalled warmth to weight ratio of down sleeping bags make them the preferred choice for backpackers.
 Down is measured in fill power, e.g. 600 fill.
 This figure indicates the quality of the down which affects the degree of loft or fluffiness the down has.
 The higher the fill power, the more fluffy the down will be, creating more air pockets to trap and retain heat, thus providing more warmth.
 Down is also super durable and if cared for correctly, and the best down sleeping bags can last many years longer than synthetic.